fathisiddiqi/fullstack-starter-kits/hono-cloudflare-workers/README.md

-# Blog API
+# Discussion API

-This is API for Blog, this API purpose for managing categories and scan the comments
+This is API for Mini Discussion, this API purpose for managing discussion threads and its replies

 ## Prequisities